 Removing and re-installing Microsoft Visual C++ 2010 redistributable package will solve this issue on your computer.

-1. Press Windows key+R to launch Run and then type “appwiz.cpl” and hit Enter.
+1. Pressing the Windows key+R keys will launch Run and then type “appwiz.cpl” and hit Enter.

 Programs and Features window will be opened.